 “A robust SEO strategy is essential for every website.
 When carefully executed, it is destined to move the traffic needle in the right direction.
 However, search compliance and accessibility to your optimised content is only one part of the puzzle.”

-He added: “All too often brands I have worked with have focussed on their SEO practices with good results.
+He added: “All too often brands I have worked with have focused on their SEO practices with good results.
 "But they are left surprised when the stack of anonymous web traffic they’ve accumulated doesn’t convert quite as well as expected.

 “Correctly funnelling valuable traffic to the next stage in a visitor’s journey – a purchase or conversion – is the next important piece of the puzzle.